One of the technical directions of 's battery R&D is LMFP batteries, and the technical route is similar to 's M3P batteries, according to local media.

 It offers a longer winter range and accurate state of charge (SoC) estimates supported by Nio's proprietary technology, providing the same performance as ternary lithium batteries, the company said at the time.

-NIO reaffirms 150-kWh solid-state battery for delivery in Q4, with flexible upgrades for users
+Nio reaffirms 150-kWh solid-state battery for delivery in Q4, with flexible upgrades for users